GSA/digitalgov.gov/content/posts/2015-07-24-free-the-data-femas-new-data-visualization-tool.md

 ## The FEMA App: A Swiss Army knife of preparedness

-{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/07/250-x-444-FEMA-app-menu-screen-Android.jpg" alt="250-x-444-FEMA-app-menu-screen-Android" %}Shifting from data to information that is timely, I want to talk a little about apps and alerts.
+{{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/07/250-x-444-FEMA-app-menu-screen-Android.jpg" alt="250-x-444-FEMA-app-menu-screen-Android" >}}Shifting from data to information that is timely, I want to talk a little about apps and alerts.

 There are a lot of apps that do notifications.
 You can sign up for alerts from local government to alerts from various weather companies.
 The challenge has been marrying up an emergency alert from the weather service to corresponding action.
 A lot of times, when you get a tornado warning, you get that message, but then you have to go somewhere else to find out what to do.